Vaier

 Consistent branding

-Authelia login pages share Vaier's dark theme — the auth hand-off feels like one app, not two.
+The oauth2-proxy sign-in and the Dex broker screens share Vaier's dark theme — the Google/GitHub hand-off feels like one app, not three.

 // how it fits together